routingblog/arbitration/content/docs/problems.md

 - Companies may suffer adverse publicity if it is perceived as attempting to use arbitration to gain unfair advantage over its customers, vendors, or the public.
 Although these economic incentives toward fairness are not trivial, neither are they particularly powerful.
 A company’s problematic arbitration conduct is unlikely to be significantly salient to its overall customer base or the general public. [^stempelkangaroo4]

 - Empirical Data is hard to obtain. [^rand1] Companies may not provide relevant information to consumers even when legally required. [^rand2]

+- Forced arbitration clauses and class action bans are now a basic feature of form contracts [^wealthxfer3]

 # Meaningful & Informed Choice